-Employees may have access to the personal data of other members of staff, suppliers, parents or pupils of the Academy in the course of their employment or engagement.
-If so, the Academy expects those employees to help meet the Academy's data protection obligations to those individuals.
+Employees may have access to the personal data of other members of staff, suppliers, parents or pupils of the Federation in the course of their employment or engagement.
+If so, the Federation expects those employees to help meet the Federation's data protection obligations to those individuals.
 Specifically, you must: -

-- Only access the personal data that you have authority to access, and only for authorised purposes; - Only allow others to access personal data if they have appropriate authorisation; - Keep personal data secure (for example by complying with rules on access to academy premises, computer access, password protection and secure file storage and destruction [Please refer to the Academy's Information Security Policy for further details about our security processes]); - Not to remove personal data or devices containing personal data from the Academy premises unless appropriate security measures are in place (such as Pseudonymisation, encryption, password protection) to secure the information; - Not to store personal information on local drives.
+- Only access the personal data that you have authority to access, and only for authorised purposes; - Only allow others to access personal data if they have appropriate authorisation; - Keep personal data secure (for example by complying with rules on access to Federation premises, computer access, password protection and secure file storage and destruction.

+- Not to remove personal data or devices containing personal data from the Federation premises unless appropriate security measures are in place (such as pseudonymisation, encryption, password protection) to secure the information; and - Not to store personal information on local drives.